Microcirculation Structure and Function

 - Rhythmical contraction and relaxation of arterioles sometimes occurs (i.e., spontaneous vasomotion).

-- Primary function within an organ is flow regulation, thereby determining oxygen delivery and the washout of metabolic by-products from the tissue.
+- Primary function of arterioles within an organ is flow regulation, which determines oxygen delivery and the washout of metabolic by-products from the tissue.

 - Regulate, in part, capillary hydrostatic pressure and therefore influence capillary fluid exchange.